-Elevator secrets mean more than you think, if you are in the process of buying an elevator for a building project.
-You need help!
-But despite pushing the help button none is to be found because there are dozens of dirty little elevator secrets the major elevator companies don’t want you to know about.
+Elevator secrets can mean more than you think.
+If you are in the process of buying an elevator for a building project watch out.
+Realize you need help!
+But despite pushing the help button often none is found.
+The reason is because there are dozens of dirty little elevator secrets the major elevator companies don’t want you to know about.

 But first, why do they hide the information?
 Let me tell you, it is not an evil plot devised by a cat stroking Bond villain.
 It is a more mundane motive.
 Money.
 If you, the consumer, are not given clear factual information, the likelihood is you will make poor decisions regarding vertical transportation.
 Also, you will become more reliant on the elevator company itself for the limited facts that are available.
 So your decisions will be made with few and skewed facts and that will ensure you bleed money and they get richer.
 The result is overall lifetime cost of an elevator becomes much higher than advertised.
 So let’s get started with just two elevator secrets.

-The first of many elevator secrets is the real profit for the major elevator companies is based on keeping you under their thumb regarding a maintenance contract.
+The first elevator secrets is the real profit for the major elevator companies in maintenance.
+To make money they need to keep you under their thumb regarding the contract.
 Otis in a recent SEC filings said, “New Equipment and Service, which, for the year ended December 31, 2019, contributed 43 percent and 57 percent of our net sales, and 20 percent and 80 percent of our total segment operating profit, respectively.”

 Did you get that?
 That means is that new equipment or elevator sales while important is no where near as profitable as the maintenance.
 And to keep the money rolling in, unknowing customers are being pushed into making decisions that increases the profit of the elevator company through the maintenance contract not the elevator itself.
 How do they do this?